awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_access.md

 1. On the **Add tags \(optional\)** page, choose **Next: Review**\.

 1. On the **Review** page, specify a role name and an optional description\.
-We recommend that you use `OrganizationAccountAccessRole`, which is the default name assigned to the role in new accounts\.
+We recommend that you use `OrganizationAccountAccessRole`, for consistency with the default name assigned to the role in new accounts\.
 To commit your changes, choose **Create role**\.

 1. Your new role appears on the list of available roles\.
 Choose the new role's name to view the details, paying special note to the link URL that is provided\.
 Give this URL to users in the member account who need to access the role\.
 Also, note the **Role ARN** because you need it in step 15\.